razorfish/technologyblog/content/post/2012-05-30-publicissapient-technology-summit-2012.md

   * Workshop A - Scrum for teams: A hands on cross-disciplinary deep dive for how to apply scrum on your projects. – John Ewen, VP of Delivery

-  * Workshop B - Razorfish Open Digital Services and Google AppEngine for rapid app development – Stuart Thorne, Experience Director
+  * Workshop B - publicissapient Open Digital Services and Google AppEngine for rapid app development – Stuart Thorne, Experience Director

   * Workshop C - Using Amazon Web Services for rich and automated cloud hosting – Steve Morad (Amazon), Krish Kurrupath, Group Technology Director, and Ke Xu, Senior Technical Architect